Long-term Effects of Breast Cancer Treatment

 The women will be identified from the Cancer Registry databases.
 The questionnaire will be based on EQ-5D-5L and will be developed in close collaboration with breast cancer survivors who have personally experienced the long-term effects of breast cancer treatment, whether resulting from screen-detected or symptomatic breast cancer.

-The questionnaire will cover topics related to demographics, treatment, and information required to estimate health related quality of life (HRQoL) and Quality-Adjusted Life Years (QALY).
+The questionnaire will cover topics related to demographics, treatment, and information required to estimate health related quality of life (HRQoL) and quality-adjusted life years (QALY).
 Information about detection mode and disease stage at diagnosis will be extracted from the Cancer Registry.

 Study I - a review of the literature in a paper describing and analyzing the current evidence on quality of life among women diagnosed with breast cancer and treated for this disease, with a focus on disease stage at diagnosis.
 Due to substantial changes in treatment during the last decades, only studies reporting on women who have received treatment in 1995 or later will be included.
 Solely studies written in English will be included.

-In Study II, quality of life will be compared between 1000 women treated for screen-detected and 1000 women treated for symptomatic breast cancer.
+In Study II, quality of life will be compared between about 1000 women treated for screen-detected, about 1000 women treated for symptomatic, about 1000 women treated for interval cancer and about 1000 women without any diagnosis of breast cancer.
 The main hypothesis is that women with screen-detected breast cancer have a higher quality of life than women diagnosed with symptomatic breast cancer.

-The aim of Study IV is to investigate the impact of detection mode versus tumor characteristics as the main predictor of long-term quality of life among women diagnosed and treated for breast cancer among the two groups of women treated for breast cancer (diagnosed with sceen-detected breast cancer, diagnosed with interval breast cancer, and diagnosed with symptomatic breast cancer).
+Study III will be a continuation of Study II, and will aim to investigate the impact of detection mode versus tumor characteristics and treatment types as the main predictor of long-term quality of life among women diagnosed and treated for breast cancer among the two groups of women, those diagnosed with screen-detected breast cancer versus those diagnosed with interval breast and symptomatic breast cancer.

 Study Type